duduliberato/duduliberato/README.md

 ## [Projects](#projects)

 For my Final Work in Mechatronics Engineering, I built a bending machine, capable of bending thin metal sheets.
-This device could serve to perform tests in metals, serving as a ludic-pedagogic device, that can be used by professors and academics that want to perform bent plates to explain Mechanics of Materials, Plasticity, and Manufacturing Processes.
-Since it is a pedagogic device, perhaps in the future, students start to use it as a device in classes.
+This device could serve to perform tests in metals, serving as a ludic-pedagogic device, that can be used by professors and academics that want to perform bent plates to better explain some subjects, such as:

+- Mechanics of Materials;
+- Plasticity;
+- Manufacturing Processes.

 ```yaml
   Project name: Metal Sheet Bending Device’s Development: Conception, Finite Element Analysis and Control System.